avcolangelo/p8105_final_project/team_proposal.md

 ## Intended Final Products

-  - An interactive map of central park of squirrel based on certain characteristics
+  - An interactive map of central park of squirrels based on certain characteristics
   - Squirrel density map of where squirrels are most concentrated
   - Frequency chart of common squirrel behaviors